Streatham Hawks

-The Streatham Black Hawks are an amateur ice hockey team based in Streatham, England.
+The Streatham Black Hawks are an amateur ice hockey team based in Streatham, London, England.
 They currently play in the NIHL 2 South Division.
 Previously named the Streatham Hawks in the 2019–2020 season, they rebranded as the Black Hawks for the 2021–2022 season.
 The Streatham Black Hawks are the senior affiliate of the Streatham Youth Ice Hockey Club.